Sunburn is inflamed, painful skin that feels hot to the touch. It often appears within a few hours of being in the sun too long.

 - Working outdoors

-- Swimming or spraying your skin with water, as wet skin tends to burn more than does dry skin
+- Swimming or spraying your skin with water or baby oil, as wet skin tends to burn more than does dry skin

 - Mixing outdoor recreation and drinking alcohol